NuevoFoundation/workshops/content/english/jsappybird/load-the-bird.md

 ## Working Together

-In the repl.it window below, we started the code with the line `game.load.image('bird', 'assets/bird.png');`.
+In the Replit window below, we started the code with the line `game.load.image('bird', 'assets/bird.png');`.

 ![alt text](../img/loadbird.png "image to add the bird in the file")